Pen15: Production

-Development

 On April 19, 2018, Hulu announced that it had given the production a series order for a first season consisting of ten episodes.
 Erskine and Konkle were also expected to write for the series and Zvibleman was set to direct multiple episodes.
-Production companies involved with the series were slated to consist of The Lonely Island, Party Over Here, Odenkirk Provissiero, and AwesomenessTV.
+Production companies involved with the series were slated to consist of The Lonely Island, Party Over Here, Odenkirk Provissiero Entertainment, and AwesomenessTV.
 On November 19, 2018, it was announced that the series would premiere on February 8, 2019.
+Alongside the announcement of the series order, it was confirmed that Erskine and Konkle would star in the series as well.
+Erskine and Konkle also served as co-showrunners; Zvibleman and Gabe Liedman were also co-showrunners for the first season.
 On May 1, 2019, it was reported that Hulu renewed the series for a second season, of which the first seven episodes were released on September 18, 2020.
 The first episode from the second set of seven episodes premiered on August 27, 2021.
 Originally intended to run for three seasons, the filming of the second season was severely delayed by the COVID-19 pandemic, and by the conclusion both Erskine and Konkle had new acting roles, as well as parental responsibilities.
 On November 29, 2021, it was reported that the series' second season would be its final season.